Eureka !

 - A 29" Obsession is used to do visual magnitude estimations of bright quasars

-- The small of Pic-du-Midi is dedicated to amateurs a few nights each year
+- The "small" 1 meter of Pic-du-Midi is dedicated to amateurs a few nights each year

-For small budgets on the other side, discoveries may occasionally happen and professional results can be achieved.
+For smaller budgets and telescopes, discoveries may occasionally happen and professional results can be achieved :

 - Akira Fujii produces his best results using a reflex camera, 12" scope and an astrograph.